phasorpy/phasorpy/docs/phasor_approach.rst

 The higher the fractional intensity contribution of a vertex, the closer is the resultant phasor.
-The linear additivity in the phasor space can be exploited to obtain the fractional intensity contribution from multiple species and quantify their contribution.”
+The linear additivity in the phasor space can be exploited to obtain the fractional intensity contribution from multiple species and quantify their contribution."
 (quoted from :ref:`Malacrida et al., 2021 <malacrida-2021>`)

 The following resources provide an overview of the history, theory,